jekyll/minima/_posts/2020-10-04-inner-compass.md

 - **Have Patience.** No matter how great the talent or efforts, some things just take time.
 You can't produce a baby in one month by getting nine women pregnant.

-- **Take time to respond.**

 #### **Emotions**

 - **Being angry is never the answer.** Control your anger.
 So it does not control you.
 Anger seldoms bring you anything good.
 It obstructs your rational thought process.
 Don't respond or act when you are angry.
-Breath in.
+Breathe in.
 Let it go.
 Act once your anger subsides.**

 #### **Taking care of yourself**